dizgraham/gowestyoungclyde/index.md

   - Illinois: It is against the law to sleep in a cheese shop, or ride a bike with no hands, no feet or otherwise in an acrobatic manner.
   - Wisconsin: If you sell home baked cookies, bring enough to feed yourself for 6 months, because that's how long you could end up in the slammer.
 - Thanks to John for some great contributions to the playlist!
 If anyone else has any suggestions, text them to DJ G-Dizzy (TM by Darren).
-- Miles: 395 (Even split between M&M)
+- Miles were evenly split between M&M

+#### Miles Covered Today: 395

 ### Day III: July 4th in Madison [7.4.21]